-14 (1) In this Schedule, "special procedure material" means-
+- 14 (1) In this Schedule, "special procedure material" means - (a) material to which sub-paragraph (2) applies, and - (b) journalistic material, other than excluded material.

-103 (a) material to which sub-paragraph (2) applies, and (b) journalistic material, other than excluded material.
-(2) Subject to the following provisions of this paragraph, this sub-paragraph applies to material, other than items subject to legal privilege and excluded material, in the possession of a 5 person whoacquired or created it in the course of any trade, business, (a) profession or other occupation or for the purpose of any paid or unpaid office, and holds it subject -10 (b) to an express or implied undertaking to hold it in confidence, or to a restriction or obligation such as is mentioned in paragraph 11(2)(b).
-(3) Where material is acquired - 15 by an employee from the employee's employer and in the course of the employee's employment, or by a company from an associated company, it is only special procedure material if it was special procedure material immediately before the acquisition.
-20 (4) Where material is created by an employee in the course of the employee's employment, it is only special procedure material if it would have been special procedure material had the employer created it.
-(5) Where material is created by a company on behalf of an associated 25 company, it is only special procedure material if it would have been special procedure material had the associated company created it.
-(6) A company is to be treated as another's associated company for the purposes of this paragraph if it would be so treated under 30 section 449 of the Corporation Tax Act 2010.
-Meaning of "confidential professional material" 15 In this Schedule, "confidential professional material" means material to which paragraph 14(2) applies.
+25 - (2) Subject to the following provisions of this paragraph, this sub-paragraph applies to material, other than excluded material, in the possession of a person who- - (a) acquired or created it in the course of any trade, business, profession or other occupation or for the purpose of any paid or unpaid office, and - (b) holds it subject - (i) to an express or implied undertaking to hold it in confidence, or - (ii) to a restriction or obligation such as is mentioned 10 in paragraph 11(2)(b). - (3) Where material is acquired - (a) by an employee from the employee's employer and in the course of the employee's employment, or - (b) by a company from an associated company, it is only special procedure material if it was special procedure material immediately before the acquisition.

+- (4) Where material is created by an employee in the course of the employee's employment, it is only special procedure material if it would have been special procedure material had the employer created it. - (5) Where material is created by a company on behalf of an associated company, it is only special procedure material if it would have been special procedure material had the associated company created it. - (6) A company is to be treated as another's associated company for the purposes of this paragraph if it would be so treated under section 449 of the Corporation Tax Act 2010.

+Meaning of "confidential professional material"

+15 In this Schedule, "confidential professional material" means 30 material to which paragraph 14(2) applies.